Child Dies After Having Mouth Taped by Mom, Deputies Say

 When paramedics went to the house later in the evening, they found the child unresponsive.
 They pronounced the girl dead at the hospital a short time later.

 The exact cause of death has not yet been released.
-The investigation into the death is still ongoing.
+The investigation into the death is still ongoing, but she had been denied bond.

 © 2017 WLTX-TV